chimera/membership-app/readme.md

 ### Customer Information

+A customer is a Stripe Customer.
+They may have a `metadata.password` which would allow them to login to our application and do the following:

+1. Change or cancel their subscriptions
+2. Book equipment
+3. Change basic info (email, name) - coming someday...
+4. Change their password

 We store `metadata` on the customer object in Stripe so we can keep track of extra details we are interested in.

 Metadata structure on Stripe: